The Art Of Real Estate Deal Analysis

 Hold time will vary based on your sales strategy.
 If you’re going to flip it, you may only hold it for a month.
 If you’re going to rehab it, you may hold it for 4-6 months or more, and if you plan to hold it or rent it, you will obviously hold onto it for a lot longer.

-Next fill out the holding costs section, which is loaded with some default values for property taxes, HOA fees, insurance costs, and utilities to get you started.
-These numbers are a guide to get you started, but you should do your research and get the correct data to enter here for an accurate analysis.
+Next, fill out the "holding costs" section, which is loaded with some default values for property taxes, HOA fees, insurance costs, and utilities to get you started.

 Buying and Selling Transaction Costs